 \subsection{Concepts from constraint satisfaction}

 A formula is called \emph{primitive positive (pp)} if it does not contain negation, universal quantification, and disjunction.
-Up to logical equivalence, these are precisely the formulas of the form $\exists x_1,\dots,x_n (\psi_1 \wedge \dots \wedge \psi_m)$ for some atomic forumlas $\psi_1,\dots,\psi_m$.
-An interpretation is called \emph{primitive positive} or (\emph{existential positive}) if all the defining formulas of the interpretation are primitive positive (or existential positive, respectively); similarly, we generalise bi-interpretability.
+Up to logical equivalence, these are precisely the formulas of the form $\exists x_1,\dots,x_n (\psi_1 \wedge \dots \wedge \psi_m)$ for some atomic formulas $\psi_1,\dots,\psi_m$.
+A formula is called \emph{existential positive} if it does not contain negation and universal quantification; it is easy to see that every existential formula is equivalent to a disjunction of primitive positive formulas.

+An interpretation is called \emph{primitive positive} (or \emph{existential positive}) if all the defining formulas of the interpretation are primitive positive (or existential positive, respectively); similarly, we generalise bi-interpretability.
 If $\bB$ is homomorphically equivalent to a structure which has a primitive positive interpretation in $\bA$, then $\bB$ is called \emph{primitively positively constructible} in $\bA$~\cite{wonderland}.
 The relevance of primitive positive constructions for constraint satisfaction comes from the following fact.

-\begin{thm}[see, e.g.,~\cite{Book}] If $\bA$ and $\bB$ have finite relational signatures and $\bB$ has a primitive positive construction in $\bA$, then there is a polynomial-time reduction from $\Csp(\bB)$ to $\Csp(\bA)$. \end{thm}
+\begin{thm}[see, e.g., Theorem 3.1.4 in~\cite{Book}] If $\bA$ and $\bB$ have finite relational signatures and $\bB$ has a primitive positive interpretation in $\bA$, then there is a polynomial-time reduction from $\Csp(\bB)$ to $\Csp(\bA)$. \end{thm}

+Note that Theorem~\ref{thm:ppc} is true for primitive positive constructions instead of primitive positive interpretations, since homomorphic equivalence preserves the CSP.
 The structure $(\{0,1\};\{(0,0,1),(0,1,0),(1,0,0)\})$ has an NP-complete CSP; hence, Theorem~\ref{thm:ppc} implies that if this structure (equivalently, all finite structures; see~\cite{Book}) has a primitive positive construction in $\bB$, then $\Csp(\bB)$ is NP-hard.
 The \emph{infinite-domain tractability conjecture} states that if $\bB$ is a reduct of a finitely bounded homogeneous structure, and this structure does not have a primitive positive construction in $\bB$, then $\Csp(\bB)$ is in P.